jbestenlehner/mat1820_example/docs/session4.md

 :::{warning}

-File mist be closed after writing the data, e.g. `file.close()`.
+File must be closed after writing the data, e.g. `file.close()`.
 If the file is not closed properly, not all data might be written to the file.

 :::